“God, how I ricochet between certainties and doubts” – Sylvia Plath

 “Whenever there is a reaching down into innermost experience, into the nucleus of personality, most people are overcome by fear and many run away. . .
 The risk of inner experience, the adventure of the spirit, is in any case alien to most human beings.
 The possibility that such experience might have psychic reality is anathema to them.”

-Can our journey ever be known to ourselves, or to others?
+Can our journey ever really be known to ourselves, or to others?

 Why is it that others claim emphatically to know the journey that I must make?